Smoked Bacon Wrapped Hot Links, Sausages, Etc.

 Absolutely and there is no negative results from cooking them this way.

-We are doing hamburgers and hotdogs this Monday, can I smoke them?
+We are doing hamburgers AND hotdogs, can I smoke them?

 Yes and they are delicious this way.
 There is no better way to do large quantities of burgers and dogs in my opinion.